 According to Southern Living magazine, unwashed sweet potatoes can last in your home for several weeks.
 Ideally, the potatoes you should store the potatoes at 50 to 60 degrees Fahrenheit.

 If you don't have a cellar, a cabinet that's far from the oven would be a better option.
-If all else fails, a bowl on the countertop would work.

 What You Need